 Gers Equipement, in turn, is a French kitchenware company located in the commune (equivalent to a town in the USA) of Mirande in southwestern France, in the Gers department (a department in France is like a very large county in the USA).2 Gers Equipement started in 1988.

-Sitram has two main product lines for the USA market: Sitram Catering and Sitram Profiserie (Profiserie means “Professional Series” in French).
+Sitram has (editor’s note: as of 2020 Sitram Catering is discontinued) two main product lines for the USA market: Sitram Catering and Sitram Profiserie (Profiserie means “Professional Series” in French).
 Naturally, you might be wondering what the difference is between Sitram Catering and Sitram Profiserie.
 Basically Catering is more expensive, uses copper in its disc base, and has flatter, arguably more uncomfortable handles that are better for stacking multiple pieces or bracing underneath your forearm.
 The handles are set at a higher angle that most other consumer kitchenware, which is a plus if you are tall, doesn’t really impact you if you are average height, and could be a negative if you are short or have a stove that is set particularly high.
 Profiserie is cheaper, uses aluminum in its disc bases, and hollow, tubular handles.

 For both types of Sitram, the aluminum or copper discs are bonded to pots and pans made out of 18/10 stainless steel.
 At the very bottom of all of this, a thin disc of magnetic (18/0) stainless steel is bonded to the copper or aluminum.
 The magnetic stainless steel makes the pan induction-compatible.
 The magnetic stainless steel also helps preventing bending/warping and absorbs the punishment associated with scraping a pan or pot across metal grates or sinks; copper and aluminum are much softer than stainless steel.